Sanket-Balani/nlp-llm-project/README.md

 ```

-2.The web app will open in your browser where you can ask questions.
+2. The web app will open in your browser where you can ask questions.

 ## Sample Questions
   - How many t shirts are left in total in stock?